Reginald Lenna

 Reginald Alexander Lenna RNO (rej' le-nā') (Jamestown, New York December 3, 1912 – Chautauqua Institution, New York, February 6, 2000) was an American Army officer and businessman.
 He was the Chief Executive Officer and chair of the Board of Blackstone Corporation from 1951 to 1985.

 Early life and education

-Reginald A. Lenna (le-nā'), the son of Swedish American immigrants, was born and grew up in Jamestown, New York.
-He graduated from Jamestown High School (New York) in 1931.
-Lenna then earned a degree in industrial engineering at Lehigh University and a commission in the US Army, graduating in 1936.
-His father, Oscar A. Lenna, had migrated from Sweden to the United States as a young man.
+Lenna (le-nā'), was born in Jamestown, New York, the son of Swedish American immigrants, and grew up there.
+He attended Jamestown High School (New York), where he graduated in 1931.

+Lenna then entered Lehigh University in Bethlehem, Pennsylvania, where he earned a degree in industrial engineering in 1936, and a commission in the U.S. Army the same year.

+Career

+Lenna's father, Oscar A. Lenna, migrated to the United States from Sweden as a young man.
 In 1914, Oscar Lenna started a business handling car parts in Jamestown called the Jamestown Car Parts Company.
-The company later became the Blackstone Manufacturing Company.
-Reginald Lenna was employed for several years at the family business, the Blackstone Manufacturing Company, during summer holidays and after graduating from college, before being called to serve in the US Army.
+The company later became the Blackstone Manufacturing Company, and Reginald Lenna was employed for several years at the family business, during summer holidays and after graduating from Lehigh prior to being called to serve in the U.S. Army.